SkriptLang/skript-worldguard/README.md

 It works with all Minecraft versions supported by Skript 2.6.3.

 ## Where to Download?
-For now, you can find and download alpha and beta releases at our [Skript Testing Discord server](https://discord.gg/ZPsZAg6ygu)
+For now, you can find and download alpha and beta releases on our [Skript Testing Discord](https://discord.gg/ZPsZAg6ygu).